Luxoft/qml-coreui/docs/guide/whatis.md

-# What is Qt5 Core UI
+# What is QML Core UI

+!!!info

+    This material is work in progress and will change!